Advertisement

 The most common cause of frequent grinding, even when the brakes are, is inferior brake pads.

-While the price might look cheap, they won’t be able to serve you as the high-quality ones would.
+While the price might look cheap, they won’t be able to serve you as well as high-quality ones.
 This is primarily because of the large metal flakes embedded in the brake material, which frequently squeak when it comes to the rotor.

 If you’ve used a high-quality brake pad before now, you might not notice when these inferior pads will wear out and greet you with a grinding noise.